AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • The loss was due to a reason specifically excluded in the policy, such as mechanical failure or wear and tear.

-The cons of gap insurance are that you may end up overpaying for coverage or paying for unnecessary coverage, particularly if you buy it through a lender or dealership.
+You may end up overpaying for coverage or paying for unnecessary coverage, particularly if you buy it through a lender or dealership.
 In most cases, gap coverage isn’t worthwhile for older cars.
 Some high-priced luxury and sports cars may not be eligible.

 Yes, Tesla offers gap insurance.
-Tesla not only manufactures cars, but it also sells auto insurance in 12 states, including California.
+Tesla not only manufactures cars, but it also sells auto insurance in certain states, including California.
 If you leased your Tesla, gap coverage is included in your financing automatically.
 You also can purchase gap coverage as part of your insurance with Tesla if you purchased your vehicle with a loan.

 Citations